Our projects

 Above all, however, the bionic reading add-ins we tested make the ADxS.org pages very slow (perhaps due to their size).

-For meaningful use, we therefore need a graphical presentation in our own CSS, which can be activated on the website itself if the reader wishes.
+For meaningful use, it would therefore be helpful to have a graphic presentation in your own CSS, which can be activated on the website itself if the reader wishes.

 It would be nice if discussion threads could be linked directly at the point of a text from ADxS.org that concerns the discussion.